zmoitier/Scattering_BIE_QPAX/README.md

 ## Symbolic expressions

 The Symbolic_expansions folder provides inner expansions for Laplace and Helmholtz double-layer potentials using Mathematica notebook or SymPy (see section 3 and 4 or the associted manuscript).

+## Contact

+If you have any questions or suggestions please feel free to create [an issue in this repository](https://github.com/zmoitier/Scattering_BIE_QPAX/issues/new).